shawnmckinney/wicket-sample/README.md

 # wicket-sample README

- Last updated: April 16, 2016
+* Last updated: July 25, 2016

- This document demonstrates how to obtain, build and deploy the wicket sample without security.
+* This document demonstrates how to obtain, build and deploy the Apache Fortress Wicket Sample application.
+* To complete this tutorial, first follow the steps in this README.
+* Followed by the steps here: [README-ENABLE-FORTRESS.md](README-ENABLE-FORTRESS.md)

 -------------------------------------------------------------------------------
 ## Prerequisites